peter/ducktyped/README.md

 ## TODO

+* typedFunction with [type] will require all arguments to have same type...
 * Validate that types that are passed in are valid, i.e. {person: {name: 'string', email: 'string'}} should be {person: {structure: {name: 'string', email: 'string'}}}
 * Ability to have ['string'] in type definition instead of {type: 'array', valueType: 'string'}?